 The crème de la crème.
 This headset has it all.
-Not only does the ONE-X bring you the latest in terms of sound technology – but it also manages to fit all of its advanced features into a robust and sturdy magnesium alloy casing that saves on weight.
+Not only does the ONE-X bring you the latest sound technology – but it also manages to fit all of its advanced features into a robust and sturdy magnesium alloy casing that saves on weight.
 Although the steep price tag, this bad boy is worth every last cent.

 The clamping pressure can get uncomfortable over long flights and is incredibly annoying on humid days when it causes sweat to build up around the ears.

 Now, the DC ONE-X ear pads are specially designed to absorb heat while also being snug and comfy to overcome the clamping pressure problem.
-Moreover, the head pad is also heat absorbent to negate the effect of heat build-up on the top of the head during long flights.
+Moreover, the head pad is also heating absorbent to negate the effect of heat build-up on the top of the head during long flights.

-Most importantly – from a comfort perspective – the entire headset weighs only 12.3 ounces.
+Most importantly – from a comfort perspective – the headset weighs only 12.3 ounces.
 According to the manufacturer, it is the lightest in the class of ANR headsets.

 Comfortable, ergonomic, and offering superior sound quality, the DC ONE-X is undoubtedly the best David Clark provides.
 It integrates the latest audio technologies into a light but sturdy package.
 It is no wonder that pilots who have invested in a pair of these headsets can’t stop talking about how great they are.